Diagnose, Correct, and Learn from Manipulation Failures via Visual Symbols: Experiment

 \textbf{Evaluation Metrics.} For multiple-choice questions, we use the percentage of correctly answered samples as the accuracy metric.
 For open-ended questions, we employ the GPT-4o-based evaluator to comprehensively assess the quality of the generated output.
 This evaluator scores the output across three dimensions: semantic similarity, content completeness, and functional equivalence.
 Finally, we average the scores from these dimensions to calculate a total score, thereby providing an overall evaluation of the output quality.
 The evaluation details are available in the appendix.

-\textbf{Finetuning with the ViFailback dataset.} We construct a training split from the ViFailback dataset and use LoRA \cite{hu2022lora} to fine-tune the Qwen3-VL-8B model for 1 epoch, yielding the model ViFailback-8B.
+\textbf{Finetuning with the ViFailback dataset.} We construct a training split from the ViFailback dataset and use LoRA \cite{hu2022lora} to finetune the Qwen3-VL-8B model for 1 epoch, yielding the model ViFailback-8B.